atomisthq/docs/docs/reference-docs/rug-kinds.md

 ### `addAnnotation`
     Annotate the element with the given annotation

-arg0
-arg1
+package : class java.lang.String : Package where the annotation is sourced arg1 : class java.lang.String : No Description

 ### `blockingProblem`
     Report a severe, blocking problem

-arg0
-arg1
+arg0 : class java.lang.String : No Description
+arg1 : interface com.atomist.rug.runtime.FunctionInvocationContext : No Description

 ### `fail`
     Cause the operation to fail with a fatal error

-arg0
+arg0 : class java.lang.String : No Description

 ### `hasAnnotation`
     Does the element have the given annotation?

-arg0
+arg0 : class java.lang.String : No Description

 ### `javadoc`